SierraSoftworks/git-tool/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 ### How to Reproduce
+If you are able to reproduce the issue, please try running Git-Tool with the `--trace` argument and include the reported trace ID in your bug report (v3.x+ only).

 #### Configuration File
 *Please place the contents of your configuration file here*